Ailuridaes/Kinesis-Paraglider-Challenge/README.md

 </details>

 # Level 4 - Multi Site Notification
-- Goal - Find the best time to go fly at more than one location
+Goal - Find the best time to go fly at more than one location.

 - Use this website to determine the best conditions at another location or locations
   - https://www.sdhgpa.com/sites-guide.html
   - Choose one (or more) of the 5 sites under 'Primary Sites'